minond/site/posts/1531094894-adt-type-meaning.md

 ![Class diagram](/posts/1531094894-adt-type-meaning.svg)

-With the diagram it's easier to see that when we are working with a `Token` type, we have to know how to handle both `Number`, a concrete type, and `Operator`, a sum type.
+With the diagram it's easier to see that when we are working with a `Token` type, we have to know how to handle both `Number`, a type constructor, and `Operator`, a sum type.

 Another way of thinking about this is using sets: